 How many leaves should you trim off?
 Too many and the plant doesn’t get sun; too few and the grapes won’t grow.

 When do you pick?
 That depends on how sweet you want your grapes.
 In dry wine, sweetness increases alcohol levels, which changes the taste.

 And these are the elements they can control.
 They can’t control weather or climate change.

 Once grapes are picked, wineries have to decide how picky they should be on which grapes make the cut.
 The rejected grapes are often pressed (juiced) also but sold to other winemakers or composed for use later around the vines.

-They have many scientific measures to control exactly how much does what, but the winemaker has to decide if they want to go that direction.
-Each of these decisions will change that year’s wine flavor, its quality and the winery’s profits.
+They have many scientific measures to control exactly how much does what, but the winemaker has to decide if they want to go in that direction.
+Each of these decisions will change that year’s wine flavor, its quality, and the winery’s profits.

-Chesapeake region wine makers are just getting started in this yearly grape tango.
+Chesapeake region winemakers are just getting started in this yearly grape tango.
 What they bottled this year is likely to taste better next year or the year after, but they can’t really know yet because those first wines are just getting to the high-quality point.
-Keep in mind, the California wine industry has been around only 50 years.
+Keep in mind that the California wine industry has been around only 50 years.

 Rasmuson says “making wines is about the long view.
 It’s about thinking 20 years, 30 years, 40 years down the line.”

 Many Maryland and Virginia wineries are only about 10 years in.